leonid-mamaev/behave/docs/api.rst

 Step Parameters
 ---------------

-You may additionally use :ref:`parameters <docid.tutorial.step-parameters>` in your step names.
+You may additionally use `parameters`_ in your step names.
 These will be handled by either the default simple parser (:pypi:`parse`), its extension "cfparse" or by regular expressions if you invoke :func:`~behave.use_step_matcher`.

+.. _`parameters`: tutorial.html#step-parameters

 .. autofunction:: behave.use_step_matcher